Call-for-Code/Spot-Challenge-Samsung-Heroes/README.md

 - IBM, Red Hat, and Samsung employees are not eligible to participate
 - The maximum team size is 5
-- Prize conditions (full details can be found in Participation Agreement) The Sponsors reserve the right to substitute a similar prize (or prize element) of comparable or greater value.
+- Prize conditions (full details can be found in the Participation Agreement).
+The Sponsors reserve the right to substitute a similar prize (or prize element) of comparable or greater value.
 All taxes and other expenses, costs, or fees associated with the acceptance and/or use of any Prize are the sole responsibility of winners.